 If probable cause is established, a final hearing is held to determine whether the parolee violated a parole condition and if it warrants parole revocation.
 The hearing process operates like the preliminary hearing, except that the Parole Board decides by majority vote whether to continue or revoke parole.

 A parole violation is serious business and could send you back to prison.
 If you’ve been charged with a parole violation, you have a right to a hearing to present evidence and witnesses in your defense.
-A criminal defense attorney can play an important role at the hearing.
-Receive a free case review from an experienced attorney in your area to better understand your rights and legal options.
+Legal counsel can play an important role at the hearing.
+Don't delay; call an experienced criminal defense attorney in your area to better understand your rights and legal options.